 With the continued spread for the novel (new) coronavirus COVID-19 causing concern around the world, Adventist Risk Management, Inc. (ARM) is committed to providing relevant information for our clients regarding best-practices for prevention and mitigation of this serious disease.

 Below are resources designed specifically for Seventh-day Adventist churches and schools, as well as important information from the World Health Organization (WHO) and the Centers for Disease Control and Prevention (CDC).
-We have also included answers to several of our most frequently asked questions regarding insurance coverages surrounding COVID-19, including travel, property, and liability.
+We have also included answers to several of our most frequently asked questions (FAQs) regarding reopening churches and insurance coverages surrounding COVID-19, including liability, property, and travel.

 UPDATE: On May 22, 2020, the CDC provided specific guidance for reopening churches.

 Click on any of the questions below to see the answer.

 Reopening Churches FAQs

 Adventist Risk Management, Inc. (ARM) recently published an article and hosted a number of webinars on reopening churches.
 We’ve compiled some of the questions asked most frequently during these webinars.
 Because this information is constantly changing, please check back regularly to get the latest information on these topics.

 These Frequently Asked Questions (FAQs) and answers are not a substitute for any governing laws or guidelines from public health organizations or your Conference guidelines.
 They are designed to be quick reference guides based on our research of applicable laws and guidelines.
 As knowledge about this pandemic is growing and changing, applicable laws and guidelines may change as well.
 It is your responsibility to stay current with any applicable laws or guidelines.
 Any reference to insurance coverage is not a statement of coverage, as coverage is determined by the facts, the law, and the provisions of the insurance policy.